-For reverse snowbirds like us, it was a delightful summer destination for cooler weather, and of course, there’s also the super-sized version of Paul Bunyan, and Babe the Blue Ox.
+For reverse snowbirds like us, the “Land of 10,000 Lakes” is a delightful summer destination for cooler weather.
+And in addition to moderate temperatures there’s also some dandy roadside Americana, like the super-sized version of Paul Bunyan, and his sidekick Babe the Blue Ox.

 Did you know that Paul Bunyan’s dragging axe produced the Grand Canyon, or that Babe ate 100 bales of hay in one meal … barbed wire and all?
-These and other tall tales are part of the folklore from logging areas in the Northern US.
+These and other tall tales are part of the folklore from logging areas all across the Northern US.

-In the late 1930s, Bemidji was the home of a large logging industry, so a festival to honor super-logger Paul and his sidekick Babe seemed a great idea.
+In the late 1930s, Bemidji’s large logging industry held an annual festival to honor super-logger Paul and his big, blue compadre Babe.

 “Babe was brought into town on a Grinols Implement & Fuel Co. truck